alecks/infpi/README.md

 ## Usage

 Copy the URL of a package tarball and run `infpi <url>`.
-This will download the archive and extract it into the relevant directories, overwriting if there are any changes in existing files.
+This will download the archive and extract it into the relevant directories.

 For DICE, you are looking for an x86-64 or amd64 Linux tarball.